Living and Breathing Special Education

 Bolda realized his passion for the field as a school paraprofessional, initially in Chicago and later in Fargo.
 He saw children grapple with academics and emotions and choices.
 So had he.
 Albeit he knew little, at first, about learning and other disabilities, he thought he could help them.

 Bolda’s passion led him to the University of North Dakota, where he enrolled in the online master’s program in special education after a chat with UND assistant professor Amy Jacobson, who leads the resident-teacher track.
-She became his UND mentor through the three-year commitment, comprising full-time teaching obligations and remote classes.
+She became his UND mentor through the three-year commitment, comprising full-time teaching obligations and online classes.

 “Den is a very ‘special’ teacher,” said Jacobson, who would observe him in the classroom once a month.
 “Den works extremely hard to build relationships with students and it definitely pays off.
 His work was consistently exemplary throughout his master’s program.”